pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/slides/intro.md

 * UNIX was created out of a need to share selected data and programs.
 * Also needed to keep other information private.
-* Developed by Bell Labs and widly adopted in 1975.
+* Developed by Bell Labs and widely adopted in 1975.
 * Universities adopted it for use in their CS departments
     - Students became acclimated to it.
-    - Gained adoption in industy because of graduates with the skills
+    - Gained adoption in industry because of graduates with the skills
     - "The four-year effect"

 ## Other Major Versions